Deadly crash after Tesla stops on Missouri highway prompts investigation

 INDEPENDENCE, Mo.
-(FOX4KC/WDAF) — New details emerged regarding a deadly car crash involving a Tesla that stopped in the middle of a Missouri interstate Sunday night.
+(WDAF) — New details emerged regarding a deadly car crash involving a Tesla that stopped in the middle of a Missouri interstate Sunday night.

 Police believe the car failed due to mechanical issues.
 The driver Terry Siegel died in the crash.
 Now federal authorities are looking into the matter in what they described as unusual and unique circumstances.